caseyontherocks/Talking-Puppy/README.md

-# Talking-Puppy
+# Talking-Winners
-A mod for Inscryption adding a talking card called "Puppy", with its own original lore and animated art.
-It is intended to partner with the Talking Doe mod myself and maebreak made.
-This is our first modding experience together and my first outside of javascript.
+A mod for Inscryption adding the talking cards Puppy and Doe based on original lore featuring new art and animations.
+Voice of Doe provided by [maebreak](https://twitch.tv/maebreak).
 # Dependencies
 This mod’s dependencies are BepInEx, the InscryptionAPI, and JSONCardLoader.
 # Installation